GIScience/ohsome-quality-api/README.md

 ## About

-On our [website](https://oqt.ohsome.org) you can find more details about OQT.
-If you want to read up on the history of OQT or want to stay up-to-date, take a look at our [blog posts](https://heigit.org/tag/oqt-en).
+On our [website](https://quality.ohsome.org) you can find more details about OQT.
+If you want to read up on the history of ohsome quality API, which was names ohsome quality analyst (OQT) in the past, or want to stay up-to-date, take a look at our [blog posts](https://heigit.org/tag/oqt-en).

 ## Contributing